Syr Konrad, the Grim

 Whenever another creature is put into the graveyard from anywhere or leaves the graveyard, Syr Konrad, the Grim deals 1 damage to each opponent.

-: Each player puts the top card of their library into their graveyard.
+: Each player mills a card.
+(They each put the top card of their library into their graveyard.)

 Combos Browse all